dariogartmann/LudothekAvecDB/README.md

-# M133-LudothekWeb
+# Modul 151 - Ludothek
+## Description
-This project is part of the final for M133 at GBS SG.
+This project is part of the final for M151 at GBS SG.
+The goal is to implement a web-based "Ludothek".
+The database used in this project has been implemented in M152.

+## Installation
+- Clone solution
+- Create local database using the script "db-script.sql"
+- Go!

-# Requirements
+# ToDo
-- Must be implemented as a ASP.NET Webforms application.
+- Fix Namespaces and EF Model
-- ToDo: Expand documentation
+- Documentation